 There were 213 responses to the online questionnaire (Table 1).
-Respondents were more likely to be female (82%) and 25-34 years was the most frequent age group.
+Respondents were more likely to be female (82%), and 25-34 years was the most frequent age group.
 The sample included 86 doctors (43%), 97 nurses/allied health professionals (47%), and 23 non-clinical staff (11%).
-More than two-thirds of respondents were working over the Christmas period, defined as any shifts worked on Christmas Eve, Christmas Day or Boxing Day.
+More than two-thirds of respondents worked over Christmas, defined as any shifts worked on Christmas Eve, Christmas Day or Boxing Day.

 Differences across specialities

 There was no significant difference in healthcare workers’ perceptions as to their position on Father Christmas’ naughty or nice list (Table 2).
 Just under half of the respondents predicted that they were on Father Christmas’ nice list.
 Only one in ten reported they would likely be on the naughty list, whilst a third (33%) felt that it would be “too close to call’.
 A minority of respondents (8%) did not believe such a list exists (‘non-believers’).
 14% of those working in surgical specialities reported that they were non-believers compared to only 5% of those working in paediatrics and 4% in ED or urgent care but this did not reach statistical significance (P=0.10).
 There was no significant difference in type of Christmas tree (real or artificial), the timing of decoration, enjoyment of Brussel sprouts, or likelihood of wearing a cracker hat.